 Two films produced and directed by Nilufer Rahman and Saira Rahman, Snow Angel Films screened at The Islamic Society of North America Film Festival July 2017.They filmed in Inuvik, Northwest Territories for the documentary film Arctic Mosque.
 The film broadcast on CBCTV and APTN.
 Arctic Mosque is about a little mosque that overcomes great odds during its 4000 km journey by road and water from Winnipeg to a small arctic town where a community eagerly awaits it.
-The mosque represents a new phase for Inuvik Muslims.
-It symbolizes settlement, a sense of permanence, and a carving out of identity.
-Arctic Mosque will premiered initially on CBC Manitoba.
+Arctic Mosque was premiered on CBC Manitoba.

 Saira's short drama Grad Day was selected for the National Screen Institute Online Film Festival.